-NGULUBE, C.J.: This is an appeal against a judgment of the High Court granting a new tenancy to the respondent.
+This is an appeal against a judgment of the High Court granting a new tenancy to the respondent.
 There is also a cross-appeal against the finding in the same judgment that the appellant had proved that it was entitled to possession of the property.

-The facts of the case were that the appellant was the owner of Findeco House in Cairo Road, Lusaka and had let part of the premises consisting of a cinema hall and office to the respondent.
-It was intended that the parties should enter into a written tenancy agreement, a draft of which was prepared, but this agreement was never signed, and the respondent occupied the premises on a verbal agreement at a monthly rental agreed between the parties from the 27th February 1985.
-On the 29th January 1988 the appellant served the respondent six months notice to terminate tenancy.
+The facts of the case were that the appellant was the owner of FINDECO House in Cairo Road, Lusaka and let part of the premises consisting of a cinema hall and office to the respondent.
+It was intended that the parties should enter into a written tenancy agreement, draft of which we prepared, but this agreement was never signed, and the respondent occupied the premises on a verbal agreement at a monthly rental agreed between the parties from 27th February, 1985.

+On 29th January, 1988 the appellant served on the respondent six months notice to terminate tenancy.
 Paragraph 3 of the notice read as follows:

 "3.
-ZIMCO Properties Limited would oppose an application to the court under the Act for the grant of a new tenancy on the ground that on the termination of the current tenancy the landlord requires possession of the holding for the purpose of letting or otherwise disposing of the said property as a whole in favour of the Zambia Industrial and Mining Corporation Limited (ZIMCO Limited) the sole majority shareholder of ZIMCO Properties Limited - (Landlord), and that in view thereof the tenant ought not to be granted a new tenancy - s.
-11(1) (e) Cap.
+ZIMCO Properties Limited would oppose an application to the court under the Act for the grant of a new tenancy on the ground that on the termination of the current tenancy the landlord requires possession of the holding for the purpose of letting or otherwise disposing of the said property as a whole in favour of the Zambia Industrial and Mining Corporation Limited (ZIMCO Limited) the sole majority shareholder of ZIMCO Properties Limited - (Landlord) and that in view thereof the tenant ought not be granted a new tenancy - s.11(1) (e) Cap.
 440."

-The respondent thereupon gave notice of application for a new tenancy and issued an originating notice of motion claiming such a new tenancy.
-In the affidavit in opposition to the claim for a new tenancy the appellant's representative averred that since the giving of notice to terminate the tenancy, the premises known as Findeco House has been transferred to a holding company known as ZIMCO Limited, on the 1st April, 1988.
-At the hearing of the application before the High Court the applicant's witness gave evidence that he required to continue in possession of the premises, that he had always paid the rent due and, in answer to the claim that ZIMCO Limited required the whole of the premises for occupation as offices by their staff, that many other tenants had not been given notice to quit.
-The witness for the appellant gave evidence that ZIMCO Limited had requested the transfer of the whole of Findeco House because they faced an acute shortage of office accommodation.
+The respondent thereupon gave notice of application for a new tenancy and issued an Originating Notice of Motion claiming such a new tenancy.
+In the affidavit in opposition to the claim for a new tenancy the appellant's representative averred that, since the giving of notice to terminate the tenancy, the premises known as FINDECO House has been transferred to a holding company known as ZIMCO Limited on the 1st April, 1988.
+At the hearing of the application before the High Court, the applicant's witness gave evidence that he required to continue in possession of the claim that ZIMCO Limited required the whole of the premises for occupation as offices by their staff, that many other tenants had not been given notice to quit.
+The witness for the appellant gave evidence that ZIMCO Limited had requested the transfer of the whole of FINDECO House because they faced an acute shortage of office accommodation.
 He said that the building was handed to ZIMCO Limited from the 1st April, 1988.

-The second witness for the appellant, the group secretary of ZIMCO Limited, said that ZIMCO Limited required Findeco House for office accommodation and that it was intended that the cinema occupied by the respondent should be used as a meeting hall for the company.
+The second witness for the appellant, the group secretary of ZIMCO Limited, said that ZIMCO Limited required FINDECO House for office accommodation and that it was intended that the cinema occupied by the respondent should be used as a meeting hall for the company.
 He said further that it was intended to spend K5,000,000-00 on rehabilitating the lifts in the premises and K10,000,000-00 to improve the whole building.
-He said that, if not given possession of the respondents part of the premises, ZIMCO Limited would not benefit from the proposed repairs.
-In cross-examination this witness said that the certificate of title was still in the name of the appellant but that it was intended that it should be in the name of ZIMCO Limited and the transfer which had already been affected was by administrative arrangement.
-In re-examination this witness said that the landlord at the time of hearing was the appellant and not ZIMCO Limited.
+He said that, if not given possession of the respondent's part of the premises, ZIMCO Limited would not benefit from the proposed repairs.
+In cross-examination, this witness said that the certificate of title was still in the name of the appellant but that it was intended that it should be in the name of ZIMCO Limited and the transfer which had already been effected was by administrative arrangement.
+In re-examination, this witness said that the landlord at the time of the hearing was the appellant and not ZIMCO Limited.